Shak-H/MERN-Full-Stack-Project---Movie-Review-Site/README.md

 # MERN-Full-Stack-Project---Movie-Review-Site

 A group project aimed at creating a MERN full stack application of a movie review webiste.
+SHAK